Coronavirus (SARS-CoV-2) Rapid Antigen/Near-Patient/PoC Tests for COVID-19 - Buyer's Guide

 CRISPR & isothermal amplification:

-CRISPR SARS-CoV-2 tests on the market use the isothermal amplification method.
-But its use of proprietary molecular tools; SHERLOCK and DETECTR tools to amplify the sequence in combination with the CRISPR Cas 12/13 system for detection have demonstrated similar results to that of PCR.
-Its sensitivity depends on the type of readout, with fluorescence in the lab being superior to lateral-flow readouts.
+There is several CRISPR SARS-CoV-2 tests on the market using the isothermal amplification method.
+Proprietary molecular tools such as SHERLOCK and DETECTR tools that amplify the sequence along with the CRISPR Cas 12/13 system for detection have demonstrated similar results to that of PCR.

 Sequencing & Isothermal amplification:

-One problem with isothermal amplification techniques is that substances present in the sample might interfere with the color change or turbidity, which is interpreted into a result.
-The use of nano-sequencing to read the results can increase sensitivity and specificity.
+A problem with isothermal amplification techniques is that substances present in the sample might affect how the test is read i.e turbidity.
+The use of nano-sequencing to read results can increase sensitivity and specificity.
 An example of this test is the LAMPORE assay developed at Oxford University.